|Killing the Chill

-Winter weather, and the whole nation has got as lot of it right now, means ice fishing, late season waterfowl, rabbit hunting, skiing, snowmobiles, etc. – thoroughly enjoyable outdoor sports opportunities so long as you can stay warm and avoid frostbite and hypothermia.
+Fall and Winter weather mean deer hunting, ice fishing, late season waterfowl, rabbit hunting, skiing, snowmobiles, etc. – thoroughly enjoyable outdoor sports opportunities so long as you can stay warm and avoid frostbite and hypothermia.

 When I was growing up, I can remember ice fishing on Lake Erie when it was so cold that if you reached into your fishing hole and splashed some water up into the air a couple feet, the droplets would be frozen by the time they fell to the ice. -15 degrees was what the thermometer said, and that was before factoring in the wind chill, which at least doubled that, which would make it almost like Fairbanks on a balmy winter day.
 I had on the heaviest army surplus parka and aviator gloves, and still an hour was about as long as I could take it without finding an ice shanty to retreat into to get warm.

 Living at sea level in California these days, if it gets down in the 30’s people around here think they are in the Arctic, and you know what, it does feel cold, if you’ve lived here long enough.
 The point simply is that “feeling cold” is relative, and you can adapt.
 Eskimos are outside happily doing things in weather many of us would never want to set foot into.

 Regardless where you live, you want to keep warm when it gets cold, but there are some misconceptions about the cold, including there being no direct connection between being exposed to cold weather and catching a cold.